oospakooysa/period-doubling/_posts/2025-09-29-deep-dive-period-doubling.md

 ## 7. Chaos and Beyond

-Beyond period doubling, nonlinear systems reveal even more complex behaviour.
+Beyond Period-doubling, nonlinear systems reveal even more complex behaviour.
 One striking feature is the **jump phenomenon**, where nonlinear resonance causes sudden amplitude shifts as system parameters change.

 To visualise the broader landscape, we use **bifurcation diagrams**, which map regions of stability, doubling, and chaos in a single view.